cmgchess/facemash-v2/README.md

 #### Setting up Cron Jobs
 To automatically call the endpoints of the sync server, you can use a third-party service like [cron-job.org](https://cron-job.org/en/).
-The 2 urls will be `https://deployedUrl/sync/rating` and `https://deployedUrl/sync/delete`.
+The 2 endpoints will be `https://deployedUrl/sync/rating` and `https://deployedUrl/sync/delete`.
 Set the desired interval for the cron job.
 By default, the sync server is set to update the ratings every day at midnight GMT.
-If you need to change the duration, make sure to update the time difference in the `sync.js` file in the `sync/controllers` directory of the repository.
+If you need to change the duration, make sure to update the time difference in the [`sync.js`](https://github.com/cmgchess/facemash-v2/blob/master/sync/controllers/sync.js) file in the `sync/controllers` directory of the repository.

 ### Contributing
 This project is open-source and contributions are welcome.
 If you have any suggestions or would like to contribute to the project, please feel free to submit a pull request or open an issue.